The foundation of upbringing is religious teaching, i.e. the explanation of the meaning and purpose of life.

 — The Talmud

-It would be good to study the question of whether or not it is harmful to polish children too much during their education.
-We do not yet know enough about the human being not to leave this to chance, so to speak.
-I am convinced that if our pedagogues were to go the whole distance—by which I mean: if they were in a position to teach children exactly the way they want to—then we would no longer have a single truly great person.
+It would be good to study the question of whether or not it is harmful to polish children too much during their upbringing.
+We do not yet know enough about the human being not to leave this to chance, if I can put it this way.
+I am convinced that if our pedagogues were to go the whole distance—by which I mean: if they were in a position to instruct children exactly how they wanted—then we would no longer have a single truly great person.
 Naturally, we were never taught the most important things in life.

 God forbid that a human being, whose teacher is the whole of nature, were to become a piece of wax, upon which some professor would stamp his exalted image.